QuentinPerez/go-stuff/channel-is-full/README.md

-## How to kwon if a channel if full
+## How to know if a channel if full

 - Using `select` statement